bguiles/monotonic-neural-networks-in-keras/README.md

-# Monotonic Neual Networks In Keras
+# Monotonic Neural Networks In Keras
 A simple(r) way to obtain guaranteed monotonicity and/or convexity in Keras.

 by Ben Guiles